 - The Committee on Writing reviews courses designated as W-Adv and work with individual faculty as well as departments and programs on the development of these courses, but will defer to departments, programs, or curricular committees for the designation of W-Adv Courses.

-Most of the information we provide on these www pages applies to the Writing Requirement for students of the Oberlin College of Arts and Sciences.
+Most of the information we provide on these web pages applies to the writing requirement for students of the Oberlin College of Arts and Sciences.
 Only undergraduate majors in two divisions of the Oberlin Conservatory of Music have a writing requirement: the Division of Winds, Brass and Percussion and the Division of Vocal Studies.
-Conservatory students pursuing other majors do not have to worry about a writing requirement, unless they are pursuing a double degree with the College of Arts and Sciences (although most find that good writing is necessary in some of their courses).
-In any case Conservatory students are welcome to take Department of Rhetoric and Composition and Writing Certification or Writing Intensive courses in the College.
+Conservatory students pursuing other majors do not have to worry about a writing requirement, unless they are pursuing a double degree with the College of Arts and Sciences, although most find that good writing is necessary in some of their courses.
+Conservatory students are welcome to take Department of Rhetoric and Composition and Writing Certification or Writing Intensive courses in the college.

 Expository Writing Proficiency.
-Students with an SAT verbal score below 580 or an ACT score below 24, or a TOEFL score below 600 must complete one course chosen from the RHET 111-119 series in the Rhetoric and Composition Department.
+Students with an SAT verbal score below 580 or an ACT score below 24, or a TOEFL score below 600 must complete one course chosen from the RHET 111-119 series in rhetoric and composition.
 All double-degree students must adhere to the College of Arts and Sciences writing requirements, found under "Requirements for Graduation" in the College of Arts and Sciences section of this catalog.

 If you are concerned about whether or not the Expository Writing Proficiency Requirement applies to your major, or how you might fulfill it if it does, begin by consulting your faculty advisor.
 If you still have questions after that, see Dean Marci Alegant in Bibbins 123.